 Designing in a post-lockdown reality

-During the #DesignPopUp Virtual Panel webinar on Tuesday 23rd June, four guest speakers from the industry discussed the future of design in the arts and cultural sectors, focusing on the topic of ‘togetherness’ and how the buildings in which we gather will need to adapt in the age of social distancing to help our arts venues survive and thrive.
+During the #DesignPopUp Virtual Panel webinar on Tuesday 23rd June, three guest speakers from the industry discussed the future of design in the arts and cultural sectors, focusing on the topic of ‘togetherness’ and how the buildings in which we gather will need to adapt in the age of social distancing to help our arts venues survive and thrive.